astroCV/astroCV/galaxy_detection/README.md

 ## Train your own Dataset

-In training folder you will find the scripts to generate the training data for DARKNET.
+In training folder you will find the scripts to generate the training data for DARKNET for 5 classes.
+A custom number of classes need to change scripts and configuration files(detailed tutorial coming soon!)

 Configuration files data/sdss.cfg, data/sdss.data and data/sdss.names can be used for the training, yust uncomment lines 5 & 6.